mhaidarhanif/arlin/README.markdown

 ## Extensive Product Documentation

 See the [Product document](docs/product.markdown).
+In the first time, we're presenting the ideas with [our `slide` here](https://github.com/gunadarma-academy/asde-michi-slide).

 ## Project Management Documentation

 See the [Project Management document](docs/project-management.markdown).
+We're mainly using [GitHub Issues](https://github.com/gunadarma-academy/asde-michi/issues) and [integrate it to Waffle.io board](https://waffle.io/gunadarma-academy/asde-michi) to track our work progress.

 ## User Documentation